lahirudsilva/Counterfeit-Seeker/README.md

 <br />

 # Solution
-The system consists of 2 main components, Android application and Flask RESful API that deploys the machine learning model.
+The system consists of 2 main components, Android application and Flask RESTful API that deploys the machine learning model.

 The RESTful API is mirrored to public URL using the cross-platform application ngrok. when the Python